How to Build a Content Marketing Strategy that Works

 All of the above serve to lay a strong foundation for your content marketing strategy.
 Other things that fall under this category include competitive analysis, deciding who your target audience is and a strategy for creating and publishing content.
 For example, do you want to publish one type of content or multiple types and do your followers want to receive information in the format you are deciding on?

 Generating an Unending Stream of Clickable Ideas

 So far, you’ve made some decisions that will help you create relevant content and achieve your business objectives.
 Moving on, perhaps the two biggest challenges that content marketers face are producing enough content and producing content that gets read.
 Both of these challenges are, in turn, related to a common roadblock of content marketing, and that’s producing an unending stream of valuable and clickable ideas.
-To generate interesting content ideas, here are some thoughts:
+To generate interesting content ideas

 1. Keep up with trends.
 Keeping a finger on the pulse of your audience gives you a headstart in creating content that will get read.

 2. Tap into the power of Google.
 As you type words into Google’s search bar, the list of suggestions Google makes is an invaluable source of inspiration for content creation.
 You can also perform keyword searches.